What’s next for General Managers?

 1) Marketing analysis — This covers a broad variety of work: creative design, campaign construction, marketing analysis, SEO, etc. Whichever piece of the pie you feel passionately about, there is always a need for people who know how to acquire customers.
 Even better, this need exists for a variety of companies: established companies and startups, all types of industries, and at all levels of employment from entry level to C-suite.

 2) Credit analysis — the ability to price credit is of paramount importance for banks, but it’s increasingly becoming the focus of FinTechs as well.
 Green Sky, Kabbage, SoFi, Prosper and others have built their Unicorn status by identifying “mis-priced” segments and then building a model which more accurately determines the risk.
-The ability to either build models, or build the analytical structure to allow for consistent credit analysis is a major asset across company types: established companies and startups, and across employment levels.
+The ability to either build models and analytical structure allowing for credit analysis is a major asset across company types: established companies and startups, and across employment levels.
+Again, this skill translates to roles at all levels.

 3) Product management — this is clearly a growth area, and everyone these days seems to enjoy calling themselves a product manager.
 What I’m referring to is a group of folks who work with engineers, designers, researchers, and analysts to prioritize product development, and shepherd it to the finish line*.

 *(A quick detour: it’s important to differentiate between front-end product managers, and platform/back-end product managers.
 Front-end guys get all the attention for developing user facing features, and many of the job postings you see focus on this area.
-However, back-end product managers create products with scale.
-The ability to do both is critical if you want to be long-term successful in the PM game.)
+However, back-end product managers create products with scale.)

 The great thing about being a PM is that it’s in huge demand right now by everyone, in nearly every industry, and at nearly every level.
 There are lots of reasons NOT to be a product manager (click, click, click), but in a world that’s increasingly driven by software, the ability to lead technology development is critical for professional advancement.